hputnam/Acclim_Dynamics/Results-package.md

 In addition to the missing list above, we won't have data for:
 - 1174: there was no homogenate tissue in this falcon tube.
 Aliquots were made so this coral will have Chl, Prot, TAC, cell density.
 - 1327: gained mass in AFDW protocol (not possible); not enough homogenate to do again.
 - 1488: homogenate tube broke (froze and cracked) and we lost half of tissue homogenate.
 There was not enough left to do AFDW.
-There will be data for Chl, Prot, TAC, cell density.

-Need to re-do #2863.
-"Host" written down twice in notebook.
+Scheduled to re-do AFDW #2863 Monday Feb 15th - Wednesday Feb 17th.

 **AFDW sample size differences in addition to the 3 above sample size tables.**